Propose a New Experiential Global Learning Program

-When you are ready to start a new proposal, contact our Custom Programs Specialist, Krista Miller.
+When you are ready to start a new proposal, contact our Custom Programs Specialist.
 We are more than willing to brainstorm ideas and consider program options.

 Please note that all new programs must gain approval from the Office of Global Affairs.
 New programs generally take at least nine months to one year from proposal to student mobility, so plan ahead!

 - Complete a Program Proposal Form in collaboration with Experiential Global Learning.
 You will need to secure signatures from your Department Head and Dean.

 - The Director of Experiential Global Learning will submit your proposal before the Experiential Global Learning Advisory Committee (EGLAC).